martpie/an-introduction-to-operations/README.md

 # devops-intro

-A brief and practical introduction to DevOps
+A brief and practical introduction to Ops.

 ## Prerequists